hse-project/hse-project.github.io/v2/docs/gs/params.md

 storage.
 This ramp-up process can take up to **200 seconds**.

 For benchmarks, this initial throttling can *greatly* distort results.
-In general operation, this initial throttling may impact the time before a service is fully operational.
+In normal use, this initial throttling may impact the time before a service is fully operational.

 The `throttling.init_policy` parameter can be used to achieve the maximum ingest rate in far less time.
-It specifies a relative initial throttling value of `light` (minimum), `medium`, or `default` (maximum) throttling.
+It specifies a relative initial throttling value of `light` (minimum), `medium`, or `heavy` (maximum) throttling.

+If `throttling.init_policy` is set to `auto`, HSE selects (applies) the value `heavy` if the KVDB is configured with a capacity media class, or `light` if the KVDB is configured with only a pmem media class.
+The initial throttling value that HSE selects when `auto` is specified may change in future releases.

 Setting the `throttling.init_policy` parameter improperly for the underlying storage can cause the durability interval (`durability.interval_ms`) to be violated or internal indexing structures to become unbalanced for a period of time.
 For example, this may occur if `throttling.init_policy` is set to `light` with relatively slow KVDB storage.

-The CLI provides a command to determine the appropriate `throttling.init_policy` setting for your KVDB storage.
+For a KVDB configured with a capacity media class, the CLI provides a command to determine the appropriate `throttling.init_policy` setting.
 You can run it as follows.

 ```shell